Garrett Cooper Player Props: Marlins vs. Red Sox

 Garrett Cooper At The Plate

-- Cooper has nine doubles, a triple, nine home runs and 11 walks while hitting .252.
+- Cooper is hitting .253 with nine doubles, a triple, 10 home runs and 12 walks.

-- Cooper will look to extend his six-game hitting streak.
-He's batting .500 with one homer over the course of his last outings.
+- Cooper enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .421 with one homer.

-- In 21 games this year (35.6%), Cooper has picked up an RBI, and in 11 of those games (18.6%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Cooper has had an RBI in 22 games this season (36.7%), including 11 multi-RBI outings (18.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.